 We understand that accessing health care can be a difficult experience, especially for people who are homeless or living in shelters.
 That’s why we offer programs and a mobile Health Bus service that deliver realistic healthcare solutions for those who lack permanent housing.

-The Rotary Club of Toronto Health Buses – operated by Sherbourne Health Centre – deliver mobile on-the-spot nursing care to homeless and under-housed people in the southeast Toronto neighbourhood, as well as other parts of the city.
+The Rotary Club of Toronto Health Buses – operated by Sherbourne Health – deliver mobile on-the-spot nursing care to homeless and under-housed people in the southeast Toronto neighbourhood, as well as other parts of the city.